m-bain/CondensedMovies/README.md

 #### Prepare Data

 1. Navigate to directory `cd CondensedMovies/prep/`
-2. Edit configuration file `config.json` to suit your needs.
+2. Edit configuration file `config.json` to download desired subsets of the dataset and their destination.
 3. If downloading the source videos (`src: true`), you can edit `youtube-dl.conf` for desired resolution, subtitles etc.
 Please see [youtube-dl](https://github.com/ytdl-org/youtube-dl) for more info
 4. Run `python download.py`